 Wesleyan University’s Skull and Serpent society was formed in 1865.
 Membership was originally restricted to the officers of three of Wesleyan’s most prestigious fraternities.
 Rumors abound that the society still exists today, with some students reporting that they’ve received invitations to a nearby graveyard at night.
 The society recently sent an open letter to Wesleyan’s community after their alleged meeting place, known as “The Tomb,” was vandalized.

-College of William and Mary: The Flat Hat Club
+William & Mary: The Flat Hat Club

 Cornell University: Quill and Dagger